klml/drfrederson/README.md

 #### page specific

-Are used for every single page, but can get overwritten in directory or _make/config.yml.
+Are used for every single page, overwrittes `_make/config.yml`.

 layout
 : template